Configuring Call Routing Rules

 In addition to configuring rules to handle person-to-person gateway calls, another consideration when setting up your dial plan is how to deal with outgoing calls placed from within a Pexip Infinity conference, particularly when placed by conference participants using Infinity Connect.

-The Infinity Connect clients use Automatic routing by default when dialing out from a conference, meaning that the user only has to enter or select the alias of the person they want to invite, and they do not have to select a call protocol.
+The Infinity Connect clients always use Automatic routing when dialing out from a conference, meaning that the user only has to enter or select the alias of the person they want to invite, and they do not have to select a call protocol.